hieutd226/chef-for-centos-php5.4-mysql5.6/README.md

-# Chef for CentOS
+# Chef for CentOS with PHP 5.4 and MySQL 5.6

-This is a sample chef repository and installation steps document for CentOS6.
+This is a sample chef repository and installation steps document for CentOS6 forked from kohkimakimoto/chef-for-centos.

+It will Install PHP 5.4, MySQL 5.6, redis, memcached, and httpd.

 At this repository you don't use chef-server.
 You only use chef-solo and git command in the custom bash script `chef-host`.